-The purpose of this report is to assess the cumulative equalities impacts of the Councils budget proposals by providing an analysis of the likely impact of the council's budget savings proposals on residents, community groups and employees with 'protected characteristics' as defined by the Equality Act 2010.
-The nine protected characteristics are: age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex and sexual orientation, pregnancy and maternity.
+The purpose of this equality assessment is to provide an analysis of the likely impact of the council's budget savings proposals on residents and community groups with 'protected characteristics' as defined by the Equality Act 2010.
+The nine protected characteristics are: age, disability, gender reassignment, marriage and civil partnership1, race, religion or belief, sex and sexual orientation, pregnancy and maternity.
 Section 149, Public Sector Equality Duty (PSED) of the Equality Act 2010 requires the council in the exercise of its functions to have regard to the need to:

-- 1. eliminate discrimination, harassment, and victimisation and any other conduct prohibited under the act; - 2. advance equality of opportunity between persons who share a relevant protected characteristic and those who do not; - 3. foster good relations between persons who share a relevant protected characteristic and those who do not.
+- 1. Eliminate discrimination, harassment, and victimisation and any other conduct prohibited under the act; - 2.
+Advance equality of opportunity between persons who share a relevant protected characteristic and those who do not; - 3.
+Foster good relations between persons who share a relevant protected characteristic and those who do not.

 The council is committed to equality, diversity and inclusion.
 It seeks to ensure that all residents, employees and stakeholders are treated fairly and receive appropriate, accessible services and fair and equal opportunities.
-Brent Council also recognises that an individual's health and income status has a significant influence on their needs and life outcomes.
-Although health and income status are not protected from discrimination by law, we are committed to tackling health and socio-economic inequalities in the local area.
 This commitment requires that equality considerations play a key role in our decision-making processes.